arthurbrazil/SurgiShop-ERP-Scanner/INSTRUCTIONS.md

 **Note**: This app is specifically designed for research purposes to allow processing of expired items.
 The batch expiry override is intentional for research purposes and should be used responsibly.

 ## Changelog

+### Version 0.3.6 (Deep Dive - ERPNext Logic Investigation)
+**Intercept ERPNext's Data Fetching Logic**

+#### 🔍 Investigation Features
+- **Browser storage check**: Logs localStorage and sessionStorage keys related to batch/scan
+- **Serial and Batch Bundle tracking**: Logs if item has existing bundle ID
+- **frappe.db.get_value interceptor**: Captures ALL database queries made by ERPNext during dialog initialization
+- **This object state logging**: Shows the complete state of the SerialBatchPackageSelector instance

+#### 🎯 Purpose
+- Identify exactly what ERPNext is fetching from the database
+- Determine if the GS1 barcode is stored in browser storage
+- Understand the complete data flow from ERPNext's make() method

+#### 📋 What to Look For
+After hard refresh, when you open the dialog check for:
+1. `🔍 DIAGNOSTIC - Checking browser storage` - Shows cached keys in localStorage/sessionStorage
+2. `🔍 DIAGNOSTIC - This object state` - Shows bundle_id and item details
+3. `🔍 DIAGNOSTIC - frappe.db.get_value called` - Shows what ERPNext is querying from database

+---

 ### Version 0.3.5 (Enhanced Diagnostics - Stack Trace Edition)
 **Added Stack Traces to GS1 Parse and Pre-Parse**